clolsonus/VirtualChoir/README.md

   at the exact same time as the reference clap, and then play along their part.
 Participants record themselves playing with a phone or any movie camera.
+* Participants could perform in small subgroups if they found a way to split/share headphones so they all simultaneously were listening to the same reference track.
-* These scripts will load all the individual movie clips, automatically find the sync claps, sync all the audio streams, and mix them into a single virtual choir (or orchestra.)
+* The scripts developed for this project will load all the individual movie clips, automatically find the sync claps, sync all the audio streams, and mix them into a single virtual choir (or orchestra.)

 ## Here is what I have so far: